sgryzko/TransactionSorter/README.md

 The business logic of the app can be tested as follows:

- 1. Follow the instructions in the **How to build** section.
+ 1. Follow the instructions in the **How to build** section to build the UnitTests project.
- 2. All tests are contained in the UnitTests project.
-To run them from Visual Studio 2015, go to Test -> Run -> All Tests.
+ 2. Run the executable that was built.
- 3. All tests should pass.
-If not, I've done something terribly wrong and please [post an issue on github](https://github.com/sgryzko/TransactionSorter/issues)!
+ 3. View the test results in the console output.
+If any tests fail, an exception will be thrown.

 ##Future development: